The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-The comparison between the aforementioned program of 1924 with the program of 1938 is instructive and gives a clear idea of the state of the statistical school in France, after 20 years of effort.
-Now, statistics were clearly presented as an emanation of probability theory and the mathematical level subsequently increased, using the probabilistic tools introduced during the 1920s and the 1930s for the study of probability distributions and limit theorems.
-Probability theory and its {\it main theorems} were introduced at the very beginning, as well as limit theorems and their tools, such as the {\it \v Cebishev's method for the law of large numbers}.
-Moreover, a strong presence of the analysis of correlation and regression shows that the technology transfer about which we shall comment on in the next section had succeeded and the mentioned notions became basic knowledge.
-Let us add that the students' number of the ISUP had slowly increased.
-For the academic year 1937-1938, there were 15 students.
+A thorough study of the ISUP syllabus is presented in \cite{Roy1937}, \cite{Pressat1987} or \cite{Morrisson1987}. }The comparison between the 1924 and the 1938 syllabi is instructive and gives a clear idea of the state of the statistical scene in France, after 20 years of effort.
+Now, a large amount of statistics was clearly presented as an emanation of probability theory.
+The mathematical level subsequently increased and the probabilistic tools introduced during the 1920s and the 1930s wera extensively used.
+Probability distributions and limit theorems became omnipresent.
+Probability theory and its {\it main theorems} were introduced at the very beginning, as well as limit theorems and their tools, such as the {\it \v Cebyshev's method for the law of large numbers}.
+Moreover, a strong presence of analysis of correlation and regression shows that the mentioned notions had become basic knowledge.
+Furthermore, the number of students of the ISUP had slowly increased: for the academic year 1937-1938, there were 15 students.